DominikDziedzic/PilotStudyPartitioning/README.md

 # 2           training   1  39 19.848 6.87e-05     * 0.337
 # 3 condition:training   2  39  7.089 2.00e-03     * 0.267
 ```
-The main effect of condition is significant according to the anova_test() method.
-Moreover, according to Cohen's standard thresholds (Cohen, 1988), the effect is medium for condition (generalized eta squared = 0.21) and large for training (generalized eta squared = 0.38).
-Since all tests returned significant two-way interaction let's investigate the simple main effect of condition.
+The main effect of `condition` is significant according to the anova_test() method.
+Moreover, according to Cohen's standard thresholds (Cohen, 1988), the effect is medium for `condition` (generalized eta squared = 0.21) and large for `training` (generalized eta squared = 0.38).
+Since all tests returned significant two-way interaction let's investigate the simple main effect of `condition`.

-Run one-way model of condition at each level of training:
+Run one-way model of `condition` at each level of `training`:
 ``` r
 model <- lm(final ~ condition * training, data = data)
 data %>%